Hepatitis B is a virus that causes inflammation of your liver.

-- flu-like symptoms, such as tiredness, general aches and pains or headaches
+- flu-like symptoms, such as tiredness, general aches and pains, fever or muscle aches

-- clay-coloured bowel motions and or dark coloured urine
+- pale, clay-coloured poos and or dark coloured urine

-- yellowing of the skin and eyes (known as jaundice).
+- yellowing of your skin and eyes (known as jaundice).

 Anyone can get hepatitis B, but those most at risk are: